GoogleCloudPlatform/genai-for-marketing/infra/README.md

 terraform apply -var=project_id=$(gcloud config get project)
 ```

+When `terraform apply` completes successfully, you'll see a message `Apply complete!` along with outputs specifying config values.

-### Terraform variables
+### Terraform Variables
 You can change any of the default variables values in [variables.tf](variables.tf).

 This terraform will generate all configurations files required in the frontend and backend_apis you need to change [variables.tf](variables.tf) values in order to change configuration if needed.

-### After Terraform deployment
-***Auth Provider***
+## Step 2 - Firebase Auth Provider

-You need to enable at least one authentication provider in Firebase, you can enable it using the following steps:
+After the Terraform deployment successfully completes, enable at least one authentication provider in Firebase.
+You can enable it using the following steps:
-1. Go to https://console.firebase.google.com/project/your_project_id/authentication/providers (change the `your_project_id` value)
+1. Go to https://console.firebase.google.com/project/your_project_id/authentication/providers (change the `your_project_id` value).
-2. Click on Get Started (if needed)
+2. Click on Get Started (if needed).
-3 Select Google and enable it
+3. Select Google and flip the enable switch on.
-4. Set the name for the project and support email for project
+4. Set the name for the project and the support email.
-5. Save
+5. Click the "Save" button.

-## Create Gdrive assets
+## Step 3 - Create Google Drive Assets

-### Create Gdrive assets
+### Create Gdrive Assets
 To create gdrive assets you need to execute the following script
 ```
 echo "{}" >> gdrive_folder_results.json